KevinKra/My_notes/AWS/Guru_path/Practitioner/developer.md

 - Access is controlled using IAM policies.
 - Fine grained access control using IAM Condition parameter:
   `dynamodb:LeadingKeys` to allow users to access only the items where the partition key value matches their user ID.

+### Questions:

+- What data models does DynamoDB support?
+- Do you need to define the schema upfront in DynamoDB.
+- What type of storage is DynamoDB stored on?
+- How many geographical locations is DynamoDB stored in?
+- What are the two consistency models, which is the default?
+- Describe eventual consistent reads, strong consistent reads.
+- What is the database format of DynamoDB.
+- What formats can documents be written in?
+- What is a primary key?

 ---